travel-in-books-en/travel-in-books-en.github.io/_posts/2024-07-01-Kafka-on-the-shore-by-Haruki-Murakami.md

 ---
 title: Kafka on the shore by Haruki Murakami
-categories: [Fantasy Novel,Fiction Literature]
+categories: [Fiction Literature,Fantasy Novel]
-tags: [Murakami,novel,Japan,⭐⭐⭐⭐⭐⭐⭐⭐☆☆ 8/10]
+tags: [⭐⭐⭐⭐⭐⭐⭐⭐☆☆ 8/10,novel,Japan,Murakami]
 ---

 | Title | Kafka on the shore  |